-As I acquainted myself with the different terms used in describing PAS (“alienation,” “targeted parent,” “alienating parent,” etc.) and the warning signs that a parent like myself could watch for to see if my children exhibited any of the same indicators, it was jaw-dropping to see how perfectly aligned my observations were with my children and these markers associated with PAS.
-In fact, I found it uncanny because of the almost perfect alignment with the signs and symptoms being manifested by my daughters and the comparison with PAS.
+As I acquainted myself with the different terms used in describing PAS/PA (“alienation,” “targeted parent,” “alienating parent,” etc.) and the warning signs that a parent like myself could watch for to see if my children exhibited any of the same indicators, it was jaw-dropping to see how perfectly aligned my observations were with my children and these markers associated with PAS/PA.
+In fact, I found it uncanny because of the almost perfect alignment with the signs and symptoms being manifested by my daughters and the comparison with PAS/PA.

 When dealing with psychological symptoms, often the description of the particular disorder is so broad that it could apply to almost anyone.
 For example, someone with “obsessive compulsive disorder (OCD)” has symptoms such as “fear of being contaminated by touching objects others have touched.”
 But because of Covid, who hasn’t had this fear?

 Or, “doubts that you’ve locked the door or turned off the stove.”
 I often have doubts about locking my door when I leave but never about worrying I did not turn off the stove.
 Visiting my friends in Ohio who have eight children, the wife told me about a time or two that she or the kids left the stove on when they all left for several hours and the food on the stovetop burned, filling the house with acrid smoke.
 I don’t think it is unreasonable to have these “alleged” fears, but then again, maybe I possess certain OCD characteristics.

 Or maybe some of the various indicators associated with these “disorders” are so broad and over-generalized that the majority of people in America could have them and we are worried about nothing, finding a boogey-man under every bed.
 Look hard enough in these lists of unhealthy behaviors and attitudes and we can always find some that fit.